Shipwrecked (1990 film)

 Shipwrecked (Haakon Haakonsen) is a 1990 family action-adventure film directed by Nils Gaup and starring Stian Smestad and Gabriel Byrne.
-The film is a dramatization of Norwegian author Oluf Falck-Ytter's book Haakon Haakonsen: En Norsk Robinson (Haakon Haakonsen: A Norwegian Robinson).
+The film is a dramatization of Norwegian author Oluf Falck-Ytter's book Håkon Håkonsen.
+En norsk Robinson.

 The film was produced by a consortium of Scandinavian companies and released in the US in an English-language version by Walt Disney Pictures.

 Plot

-Haakon Haakonsen (Stian Smestad), a young Norwegian boy in the 1850s, becomes the sole support of his family as a cabin boy on a ship after his father is injured.
-Jens (Trond Peter Stamsø Munch), who was a shipmate of Haakon's father and a friend of the Haakonsens, agrees to be a "sea daddy" to Haakon, teaching him seamanship and acting as an older brother during their voyage.
+Haakon Haakonsen, a young Norwegian boy in the 1850s, becomes the sole support of his family as a cabin boy on a ship after his father is injured.
+Jens, who was a shipmate of Haakon's father and a friend of the Haakonsens, agrees to be a "sea daddy" to Haakon, teaching him seamanship and acting as an older brother during their voyage.

 At first, Haakon has a difficult time adjusting to life at sea, but eventually earns the respect of his shipmates.
-After shore-leave in London, a British naval officer, Lt.
-Howell, joins the crew ostensibly to provide protection from pirates.
+After shore-leave in London, a British naval officer, Lieutenant Howell, joins the crew ostensibly to provide protection from pirates.
 Unbeknownst to the crew, he is actually a notorious pirate named John Merrick, who has murdered the real Howell and taken his identity.
 Haakon learns that "Howell" has secretly brought guns onto the ship, and Howell attempts to persuade Haakon not to say anything about the guns to the captain.

 After the mysterious death of the admired captain (who had been poisoned by Howell's first mate), Howell assumes command.
 Upon arriving in Sydney, shore-leave is abruptly cancelled and a suspicious new batch of sailors come on board.
-After departing Australia, Haakon discovers a stowaway (Louisa Milwood-Haigh) named Mary who turns into a love interest.
-Work on board the ship soon becomes terrible for Haakon, Jens, and the original sailors, which intensifies when the new captain finds Mary and demands whoever has been fraternizing with her to show his face.
-Haakon admits responsibility, and the captain sentences him to be lashed with the cat o'nine tails.
-Jens protests, saying that whipping Haakon would be an effective death penalty, to which Howell orders that Jens will administer the punishment to Haakon instead of Howell.
+After departing Australia, Haakon discovers a stowaway named Mary, who teaches Haakon to read English.
+Work on board the ship soon becomes terrible for Haakon, Jens, and the original sailors, which intensifies when the new captain finds Mary, he puts her in the brig and demands whoever has been stealing food for her to show his face.
+Haakon admits responsibility, and the captain sentences him to be lashed with the cat o' nine tails.
+Jens protests, saying that whipping Haakon would kill the boy, to which Howell orders that Jens will administer the punishment to Haakon instead of Howell.
 However, the court martial is interrupted by a terrible storm that damages the mainmast, then sinks the ship.
 Haakon manages to rescue Mary from the brig but in the confusion is separated from the crew and wakes alone up on a deserted tropical island.

-After searching the island, Haakon discovers treasure as well as wanted posters for an English pirate named Merrick (Gabriel Byrne), who looks identical to Howell (in the first scene of the film, the real Howell was murdered by Merrick, who then stole Howell's identity).
-Haakon discovers that the suspicious shipmates (i.e. the new batch of abusive shipmates who were brought on after Merrick's captaincy) are really pirates, who stored the treasure during a hot pursuit from naval forces, and will soon return to the island to extract their loot.